 \ The Company had entered into "call spread option" with various banks for hedging the repayment of 6.125% Senior secured notes (2026) of USD 522.60 million and 6.45% Senior secured notes (2029) of USD 500 million which are repayable in October 2026 and June 2029 respectively.
-The Company has adopted Cash flow hedge accounting for C gain or loss on the redging instruments is recognised in Other Comprehensive Income in the Cash flow hedge accounting for C nread options as per Ind AS 109.
-Accordingly the effective portion of nents is recognised in Other Comprehensive Income in the Cash flow hedge reserve, while any ingo cognised immediately in the Sta green Of Both a
+The Company has adopted Cash flow hedge accounting for Coll spread options as per Ind AS 109.
+Accordingly the respective portion of gain or loss on the hedging instruments is recognised in Other Comprehensive Income in the Cash flow hedge reserve, while any instruments is recognised immediately in the Statement of good and June 2029 respectively.

-#During the any had cancelled/ matured call spread options on principal of USD 288.75 million and million.
+#During the previous year, the vision and cancelled/ matured call spread aptions on principal of USD 288.75 million and calls million.